Research shows that having a business plan positively correlates with obtaining business growth, acquiring investment capital, and securing loans.

 Similar to how we exist as humans, your business will not live in a bubble.

 This pragmatic approach will provide more credibility for your forecasts, projections, and overall reputation as a knowledgeable entrepreneur.
-Apart from business plans, consider using mind maps to strategically analyze your thought structure.
+Apart from business plans, using mind maps will help you to strategically analyze your thought structure.

 Tip #3: Communicate with clarity.

 Completeness and thoroughness are essential.
 But it's important to understand that the goal isn't to overload your readers with information.
 Instead, it's to communicate your idea and help them grasp it completely.